 What to Know About The Ultra Low Emission Zone Expansion

 In a bid to clean up the pollution in London, the LEZ (Low Emission Zone) was launched in Greater London in 2008 and has been successfully in operation ever since.
-The Ultra prefix was only added in 2019 and covers a denser, more central area.
+The Ultra prefix was added in 2019 to cover a denser area of central London and was expanded on the 25th October 2021 to nearly 18 times its original size – causing quite a stir and leading the way among UK cities to greener streets.

 What is the ULEZ?